magenta-aps/mox/README.rst

 Alternatively, you can pass the ``--insecure`` option to ``auth.sh`` temporarily bypass the error.

-Setting up a WSO2 IdP with STS for testing
+Using WSO2 for testing
 ------------------------------------------

-You need a STS (Security Token Service) running on your IdP.
+The open source identity provider `WSO2
-An open-source IdP is available from http://wso2.com/products/identity-server/ and is useful for testing.
-Download the binary, and follow the instructions to run it.
+<http://wso2.com/products/identity-server>`_ is useful for testing.
+Download the binary and follow the instructions to run it.

 In the folder ``wso2/`` you can find an example init file for running the WSO2 Identity Server as a daemon.